-Mary Katherine Stukes focuses her practice on environmental law, advising clients on environmental issues involved in all types of business transactions and successfully representing clients in environmental litigation and regulatory compliance issues.
+Mary Katherine Stukes leads Parker Poe’s Environmental Group.
+She advises clients on environmental issues involved in all types of business transactions and represents clients in environmental litigation and regulatory compliance issues.

 A major part of Mary Katherine's practice is leading developers, nonprofits, and governmental entities through the process of obtaining Brownfields agreements for redevelopment of contaminated properties.
 She provides guidance on eligibility, assessment, tax benefits, negotiating agreements, and effective structuring of associated real estate and financing transactions.
 Her recent projects include agreements for the redevelopment of a craft brewery, a free-standing emergency department, a large-scale youth soccer complex, and multifamily residential, hotel, office, and industrial park projects.